-\ If our information technology systems or data, or those of third parties upon which we rely, are or were compromised, we could experience adverse consequences resulting from such compromise, including but not limited to regulatory investigations or actions; litigation; fines and penalties; disruptions of our business operations; a material disruption of our product candidates' development programs; reputational harm; loss of revenue or profits; loss of customers or sales; and other adverse consequences.
+If our information technology systems or data, or those of third parties upon which we rely, are or were compromised, we could experience adverse consequences resulting from such compromise, including but not limited to regulatory investigations or actions; litigation; fines and penalties; disruptions of our business operations; a material disruption of our product candidates' development programs; reputational harm; loss of revenue or profits; loss of customers or sales; and other adverse consequences.

 We are increasingly dependent upon information technology systems, infrastructure and data to operate our business.
-In the ordinary course of business, we collect, store and transmit confidential information (including but not limited to intellectual property, proprietary business information and personal information).
+In the ordinary course of business, we collect, process, store and transmit confidential information (including but not limited to intellectual property, proprietary business information and personal information).
 It is critical that we do so in a secure manner to maintain the confidentiality and integrity of such confidential information.
 We also have outsourced elements of our operations to third parties, and as a result we manage a number of third-party contractors who have access to our confidential information.
 Our ability to monitor these third parties' cybersecurity practices is limited, and these third parties may not have adequate information security measures in place.

-Cyberattacks, malicious internet-based activity, and online and offline fraud are prevalent and continue to increase.
-These threats are becoming increasingly difficult to detect.
+Cyberattacks, malicious internet-based activity, and online and offline fraud and other similar activities threaten the confidentiality, integrity, and availability of our sensitive information and information technology systems, and those of the third parties upon which we rely.
+These threats are prevalent, continue to increase, and are becoming increasingly difficult to detect.
 These threats come from a variety of sources.
 In addition to traditional computer "hackers," threat actors, personnel (such as through theft or misuse), sophisticated nation-states, and nation-state-supported actors now engage in attacks.
+Some threat actors now engage and are expected to continue to engage in cyber-attacks, including without limitation nation-state actors for geopolitical reasons and in conjunction with military conflicts and defense activities.
+During times of war and other major conflicts, we and the third parties upon which we rely may be vulnerable to a heightened risk of these attacks, including retaliatory cyber-attacks, that could materially disrupt our systems and operations.